 Business owners and managers should make sure any spillages are cleared away as quickly as possible, and that wet floors are signposted in the meantime.
 They should also keep walkways or aisles clear of obstacles and trip hazards to avoid accidents from happening.

-If you do have an accident, we recommend that you gather some information that could help later on with your claim; this includes photos of what caused you to trip, photos of your injury (if visible), contact details of the people responsible for maintaining the area and, if you can, CCTV footage of the incident.
+If you do have an accident, we recommend you gather some information that could help later on with your claim including:

 Employers have a duty to make sure your work area is kept tidy and clear of obstacles, so that you can feel safe at work.
 Equally, they should provide training and guidelines to all staff to make sure other members of staff are making the workplace as safe as possible.